patilmayur5572/ITSMExercise/README.md

 # ITSMExercise
-This is simple application which fetches movie data from external API.
+This is simple application which fetches movie data from external API https://www.themoviedb.org/.

 # Getting Started
 Please clone ITSMExercise project into your local system to work with it.